meshhq/MeshStudioWebsite/content/blog/2018-05-08-react-native-navigation.md

 ### From Native to Cross-Platform

 React Native navigation code can seem very odd to developers coming from Objective C or Swift.
-Whereas native code asks that developers sub class Navigation and Tab Bar controllers, React Native demands that app navigation must be scaffolded in a single constructor.
+Whereas native code asks that developers subclass Navigation and Tab Bar controllers, React Native demands that app navigation must be scaffolded in a single constructor.

 This seemed more than a little odd when I first started doing React Native development.
 I was also frustrated to find that React Native's documentation doesn't really provide much guidance beyond the ‘Hello World’ set up.